Angelica Pickles

 Angelica Charlotte Pickles is a fictional character who appears in Nickelodeon's Rugrats franchise.
 She appears in all TV series in the franchise, including Rugrats (1991–2004), All Grown Up!
-(2003–2008), Rugrats Pre-School Daze (2005), and the computer-animated Rugrats reboot series (2021–present) and is one of the series' original characters.
-A 3-year-old little girl in Rugrats, Angelica, the daughter of Drew and Charlotte Pickles, is a spoiled brat.
+(2003–2008), Rugrats Pre-School Daze (2005), and the computer-animated Rugrats reboot series (2021–2026), and is one of the series' original characters.
+A 3-year-old little girl in Rugrats, Angelica is the daughter and only child of Drew and Charlotte Pickles.

 In 2002, TV Guide ranked her seventh in their list of "Top 50 Greatest Cartoon Characters of All Time".
 American publication Paste later ranked Pickles 46th on their "50 Best Cartoon Characters of All Time" list in 2024.

 In Rugrats

-Angelica Pickles is Tommy and Dil’s spoiled, blonde-haired, 3-year-old cousin, who frequently bullies or manipulates the babies for her own gain, earning a perception as the "mean girl" character.
+Angelica Pickles is Tommy and Dil's spoiled, blonde-haired, 3-year-old cousin, who frequently bullies or manipulates the babies for her own gain, earning a perception as the "mean girl" character.
 Angelica maintains a rivalry with Susie Carmichael, Tommy's neighbor, who tries to convince the babies that Angelica is dishonest and manipulative.
 Angelica's hard-working parents, Drew and Charlotte, are wealthy and often preoccupied with their jobs, resulting in her aunt Didi and uncle Stu often babysitting her.